ralphster/ELK-in-the-Cloud/README.md

 This ELK server is configured to monitor Web-1 and Web-2, using Filebeat and Metricbeat.

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- **Filebeat** monitors logfiles, such as those stored in /var/log/ and /var/log/apache2/.
+So it would include web logs.
+- **Metricbeat** monitors metrics from the system and services.
+This includes both operating system and application resources and performance.
+So it would include cpu load and filesystem free space.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
-- Update the _____ file to include...
+- Update the hosts file to include your web server VMs and the Elk server.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_